Good news, spiritual book lovers. 2018 is going to be full of great non-fiction books.

 Clare Johnson is a leading expert in lucid dreaming and has a PhD from the University of Leeds on using lucid dreams as a creative tool.
 She is the Board Director of the International Association for the Study of Dreams, the biggest dream organisation in the world.

-In mindful Dreaming, Johnson reveals the link between the creative process and lucid dreaming, trying it all together with the Buddhist practice of mindfulness.
+In mindful Dreaming, Johnson reveals the link between the creative process and lucid dreaming, trying it all together with the Buddhist meditations like mindfulness.

-Mindful Dreaming is a practical how-to guide that shows how we can learn from and guide our dreams in order to lead healthier, happier, more mindful and fulfilling lives.
+Mindful Dreaming is a practical how-to guide that shows how we can learn from our dreams and how we can guide our dreams in order to lead healthier, happier, more mindful and fulfilling lives.

 Ekabhumi Charles Ellik is a yogi, poet, artist, instructor, and dreamer.
 Interesting fact: his name, “Eka Bhumi”, means “One Earth” in Sanskrit. (visit EkaBhumi for more on his work).